jupyterhub/jupyterhub/docs/source/events/index.rst

 How to emit events
 ------------------

-Eventlogging is handled by its ``Eventlog`` object.
+Event logging is handled by its ``Eventlog`` object.
 This leverages Python's standing logging_ library to emit, filter, and collect event data.

 To begin recording events, you'll need to set two configurations: